This post contains affiliate links. For more information, see my disclosures, here.

 Step 2: While the paint is drying, print the Leprechaun Trap graphics from the Free Printable Library.
+(They are located under the “St. Patrick’s Day Printables” category in the library.)
 To make them more sturdy and durable, glue them to white foam board and then cut them out.
 Since we’ve heard that leprechauns are often naughty and like to disobey signs, we decided to try some reverse psychology with our sign messaging.
 We hope it works! 😉

 Step 3: Next, hot glue the rainbow to the top front portion of lid.
 If you apply the hot glue pretty liberally, it should hold in place well on it’s own.
 If you want to reinforce it, you can always add a gold plastic coin as a support.

 Step 4: Hot glue gold plastic coins all over the top lid, making sure to not have any coins hanging over the edges of the swing top portion.
 This will keep the lid from swinging freely.

 Step 5: Then hot glue all of the printable signs in place on the bottom portion of the trash can.
 Now your pot of gold leprechaun trap is done!

 Step 6: Since the trap is now complete, we just have to create a way for the leprechauns to reach the gold on the top.
 A ladder made out of gold metallic paper straws should do the trick!
 Simply cut and hot glue gold straws together until the ladder is as tall as you would like.